rombrew/phobia/doc/MachineProbe.md

 	(pmc) reg pm.const_Zp <n>

-If access to the machine is restricted and to count the magnets is impossible then just leave a value 1.
+If access to the machine is restricted and to count the magnets is impossible then you can leave a value 1.
 Instead of mechanical speed you will see electrical speed.
-By measuring the mechanical speed directly you can estimate `Zp` and set it later.
+By independent measuring the mechanical speed you can estimate `Zp` and set it later.

 ## Impedance of stator windings

 We measure the resistance `pm.const_Rs` by difference of voltage drop on two values of holding current.
-For more accuracy you need to increase the probe currents or reduce DC link voltage.
+For more accuracy you need to increase the probing currents or reduce DC link voltage.

 Then we use a high frequency sinusoidal signal to measure the full impedance